Abstraction Health

 Known interactions

-• Antibiotics may reduce probiotic viability if taken simultaneously — spacing intake by at least 2 hours is commonly recommended
+• Antibiotics may reduce probiotic viability if taken simultaneously — spacing doses by at least 2 hours is commonly recommended

 Contraindications

-Evidence basis: This guidance is based on a combination of moderate-quality RCTs examining probiotics in constipation, IBS, UTI prevention, SIBO, cognitive function in older adults, and type 2 diabetes, supplemented by expert consensus on dosing and timing practices.
+Evidence basis: Guidance is based on a combination of moderate-quality RCTs across constipation, SIBO, UTI prevention, depression, and cognitive decline, along with expert consensus recommendations on dosing, timing, and strain selection.